 3.85.4.1.1 Trigger Events

-An Alert Reporter triggers a Query for Alert Status Request to an Alert Aggregator according to the business rules for the alert(s) being investigated.
+An Alert Reporter triggers a Query for Alert Status Request to an Alert Aggregator according to the business rules for the alert(s) of interest.
 These business rules are out of scope of this profile.

 3.85.4.1.2 Message Semantics